Russian Raiffeisenbank said that from April 1 it will stop accepting and extending deposits in dollars due to Fed rate cuts.

 The current situation has already generated a rush of demand for currency among Kievans, Bitcoin enthusiast Andrei Veliky said in a comment to ForkLog:

-“As soon as a crisis happens, we havethe country is in short supply.
-Currency deficit, if the course goes in one direction, or hryvnia deficit, if in the other.
-And if suddenly the state is going to create the appearance of stability and asks the banks to make the rate jump less noticeable, then against the backdrop of a surge in activity on the gray market, friendly cashiers at the cash desk of banks immediately refuse operations in a disadvantageous direction.
-And now, when the hryvnia is flying down, like any self-respecting altcoin, there is a stir on the market in Kiev. ”
+«As soon as a crisis situation occurs,There is a shortage of us in the country.
+There is a shortage of currency if the exchange rate goes in one direction, or a shortage of the hryvnia if it goes in the other direction.
+And if suddenly the state is going to create the appearance of stability and asks banks to make the jump in the exchange rate less noticeable, then against the backdrop of a surge in activity on the gray market, friendly cashiers at the banks’ cash desks immediately refuse transactions in a direction unfavorable for themselves.
+And now, when the hryvnia is flying down like any self-respecting altcoin, there is a rush on the market in Kyiv.

 According to him, the idea of a NBU with a quarantine of banknotes will have a detrimental effect on the country's foreign exchange market.

-“The two-week incubation period, proposedNBU, it is such a surrealism that it doesn’t even occur to me how they can offer it in all seriousness.
-This will not only make the situation with the availability of currency and excitement around it worse, it will give an official explanation of its deficit.
-And then we will instantly see the situation, as during the rapid growth from 8 UAH per dollar: one digit was written on the scoreboard, but in fact you can’t buy for it, and right there, in the next closed room, the currency will be shipped at completely different prices.
-I’ll end with another piece of advice that has helped me out many times - in any incomprehensible situation, buy bitcoin ”, - said the expert.
+«The incubation period is two weeks,proposed by the NBU is such surrealism that it doesn’t even occur to me how they can offer it in all seriousness.
+This will not only make the situation with the availability of currency and the hype around it worse, it will provide an official explanation for its shortage.
+And then we will instantly see the situation, as during the rapid growth from 8 UAH to the dollar: one number was written on the board, but in fact it is impossible to buy for it, and right there, in the next closed room, the currency will be shipped at completely different prices.
+I’ll finish with one more piece of advice that has helped me out many times - in any unclear situation, buy bitcoin»,- said the expert.

 Quarantine on the territory of Ukraine was announced until April 3, but can be extended by decision of the country's leadership.